 A: SUN is approved by the National Universities Commission NUC which is the governing body of all Universities across Nigeria.

-Q: Does SUN offer online or distance learning programs?
+Q: Does SUN offer online or distance learning Programmes?

-Q: What are the different Programs offered by Skyline?
+Q: What are the different Programmes offered by Skyline?

 Q: How long does it take for SUN to provide a student VISA?